trentlarson/endorser-docs/source/transactions.rst

 Note that the "includesObject" and "requiresOffersTotal" don't include an "@type" of "TypeAndQuantityNode" because that is what our software will consider the default.

-- "Agree" says that the user concurs with some other assertion.
-Technically: `schema.org "AgreeAction" <https://schema.org/AgreeAction>`_

 - "Accept" signals that someone accepts some contract or pledge.
 (This could be used to state alignment to terms for a later transfer.
 This is different from "Agree" because it signals a commitment, eg. to a policy or proposal.)
 Technically: `schema.org "AcceptAction" <https://schema.org/AcceptAction>`_

   - There is also a "Take" to show that something has been received or redeemed, which is the opposite of "Give"; however, in these applications, a recipient shows fulfilment of a previous "Give" action with an "AgreeAction" where the 'object' has the originating "Give" action (or 'identifier').
 Technically: `schema.org "TakeAction" <https://schema.org/TakeAction>`_.

   - There is also `"Send" <https://schema.org/SendAction>`_ and `"Receive" <https://schema.org/ReceiveAction>`_ to signify that an 'object' has been transported, but they don't indicate any transfer of ownership (and are not used in these applications).

+- "Trade" is an exchange action.
+Technically: `schema.org "TradeAction" <https://schema.org/TradeAction>`_

+- "Agree" shows that the user concurs with some other assertion.
+This is the preferred way for any counterparties to confirm that someone's claim is true.
+Technically: `schema.org "AgreeAction" <https://schema.org/AgreeAction>`_

-Hopefully it's clear how to apply those assertions to the scenarios above:
+Hopefully it's clear how to apply those assertions to the numbered scenarios above:

-  #. `"Give" <https://schema.org/GiveAction>`_ an 'object' to a 'recipient', or `"Offer" <https://schema.org/Offer>`_ an 'itemOffered'... time or money or even a `"Service" <https://schema.org/Service>`_.
+  #. `"Give" <https://schema.org/GiveAction>`_ an 'object' to a 'recipient', obviously without fulfilling a "TradeAction" or any other reciprocal requirements.
+For promises, `"Offer" <https://schema.org/Offer>`_ an 'itemOffered'... time or money or even a `"Service" <https://schema.org/Service>`_.

       - One could also `"Grant" <https://schema.org/Grant>`_, though that is new to the schema.